 By Mucai Kunyiha

-The writer is the Vice Chairman of Kenya Association of Manufacturers.
-He can be reached on firstname.lastname@example.org.
+The writer is the Vice Chairman of the Kenya Association of Manufacturers and can be reached on email@example.com.